bellemanwesley/statebasedml/README.md

-# machine_learning
+# State Based Machine Learning
-Some machine learning projects I've built.
+statebasedml is a Python library for training data on state based machine learning data.